Neooolee/WHUS2-CD/README.md

 Or on: https://doi.org/10.5281/zenodo.5511792.

 The environmental dependencies are listed in CDFM3SF.yml.
 Researchers can re-produce the training dataset by running cutimg.py.
+The reported results in ref 1 are CDFM3SF-mask.rar, CDFM3SF-10-mask.rar and CDFM3SF-4-mask.rar, respectively.
+(0, 128 and 255 are for nodata, clear and cloud pixels, respectively)

 Distributions of 36 images of the WHUS2-CD+ dataset.
 Land cover types credit: ESA-CCI-LC (Defourny et al., 2017).
 ![WHUS2-CD.png](https://i.loli.net/2021/03/28/5jZLzaeKwONVPMg.png)